 Similarly, all students have their own preferences for using different communication channels.
 Some may prefer that all school updates come via SMS text, whereas others may prefer school communications to happen strictly via email.

 Whatever their communication preferences are, it’s essential that you give them the option.

 The schools that do this most effectively are offering cross-platform communication so students can engage in the channels that they prefer, such as SMS text, email, voice, chat, video, and now virtual reality (VR).

-To learn how you can build a strong multichannel communication strategy, download our 21 Multichannel Communication Templates to get free, ready-to-use templates specifically designed for higher ed student engagement.
+To learn how you can build a strong multichannel communication strategy, download our 21 Multichannel Communication Templates to get free, ready-to-use templates specifically designed for college student engagement.

 3. User-Friendly Technology